Hackney History Online Resources overview

-The Friends are releasing a huge range of articles taken from our journal Hackney History and newsletter The Terrier on a diverse range of topics to enable Hackney’s history to be read online – and mapped on Layers of London website.
+The Friends are releasing a huge range of articles taken from our journal Hackney History and newsletter The Hackney Terrier on a diverse range of topics to enable Hackney’s history to be read online – and mapped on Layers of London website.
 You can now read Hackney’s Histories in back copies of our Hackney History journal.
-And read Terrier Newsletters containing shorter articles, many illustrated, on an even wider range of subjects.
+And read The Hackney Terrier Newsletters containing shorter articles, many illustrated, on an even wider range of subjects.

 Each edition of the former Hackney Today council newspaper carried an article on an aspect of local history, written by the Archives’ staff.
 This is a wonderful source of information on a wide variety of topics.
 Past issues of Hackney Today feature the articles on page 23 of earlier issues, and page 25 of later ones.
 Click here for a list of Hackney Today articles by subject matter, up to 2015.